South Africa has decriminalized cannabis, but is it ready for larger scale commercialization?

 While a legal pathway for CBD in South Africa seems clear, widespread availability of products containing THC seem further away.
 The South African medical marijuana program relies heavily on Canadian suppliers.
 THC products remain a Schedule 7 Controlled Substance in South Africa.

-Personal Use Cannabis Regulation in South Africa
+Cannabis Regulation for Personal Use in South Africa

 In South Africa, recreational (personal use) cannabis is not regulated.
 While dagga is decriminalized there still may be legal consequences.
 Both of these elements arise because it is not legal to buy or sell cannabis in South Africa.
 The government itself explains that to get dagga you need to either grow it on your own property or be gifted it by another private grower.